 Voters who wish to vote using the Ballot Marking Device may do so beginning Monday, May 11th through Monday, June 22nd, during regular Board of Elections office hours at the Rensselaer County Government Building.
 Voters will need to enter the building through the 3rd floor entrance and go through the screening process before being allowed to access the 1st floor voting machines.
 It is recommended to please call the Board of Elections at 518-270-2990 before you come to the County building.

-Due to the county instituting several preventive measures within the County Office Building to safe guard our visitors and staff to the best of our ability in regards to COVID-19 (coronavirus).
-The board of election commissioners have decided to cancel all inspectors training classes until further notice.
+Rensselaer County has instituted several preventive measures within the County Office Building to safeguard our visitors and staff to the best of our ability in regards to COVID-19.
+The Board of Election commissioners have decided to cancel all inspectors training classes until further notice.

 Jason Schofield – Republican Commissioner